t4d-classes/react-typescript_06292020/demo-app/exercises/exercise-1.md

 </header>
 ```

-3. Import the new Car Tool component into `index.js`.
+3. Import the new Car Tool component into `index.tsx`.

 4. Display the Car Tool component beneath the Hello World component.
 Both should be displayed at the same time.